Aike

-Aike (/jæk/) is a hamlet, locally known as a village, in the East Riding of Yorkshire, England.
+Aike (/jæk/) is a hamlet and former civil parish, now in the parish of Lockington, in the East Riding of Yorkshire, England.
 The hamlet is centred around a single developed street, which lies to the east of the Yorkshire Wolds.
 Aike is approximately 4 mi north of Beverley and approximately 0.4 mi from the west bank of the River Hull.
 It is approached by a 2.5 mi lane which is a no-through road that does not continue beyond the village, although a farm track continues as far as a bridge across the Beverley and Barmston Drain.
+In 1931 the parish had a population of 48.